-A visit to the Museum of Philistine Culture
+A visit to the Museum of Philistine Culture is a family adventure.

 Although I am Jewish, I must have had the luck of the Irish.
 Imagine a private tour with the curator of the only Museum of Philistine Culture in the world, Ms. Yael Weisel, curator of the temporary ethnographic exhibitions.
 Not only that, but our guide was Dr. Amit Dagan who uncovered the two-horned Philistine altar at Tel Tzafit.
 (I said Philistine, not Palestinian.)
 A copy of the altar is exhibited in the Philistine Culture Museum.
 Ms. Galit Litani is the curator of the permanent exhibitions.

 The Bible presents the Philistine through the eyes of its author who considered them a cruel, oppressive, tough and aggressive enemy.
 But what do we really know about them?
 Who were they?
 Where did they come from and why?
 What did their cities, homes and temples looked like?
 How did they live?
 How were they buried?
 And where did this people go when they disappeared?

 This museum is the only archeology museum in Israel and the world dedicated solely to the Philistine culture.
 Here you can visit to a Philistine family, their idols and cultic objects.
 Follow the journey of the Sea Peoples.